 Nisyros, how beautiful you are!
-This little spot on earth is probably one of the most peaceful places, if it weren’t for an active volcano bubbling in the depths.
-Strictly speaking, Nisyros consists of only one volcano.
+This little spot on earth is probably one of the most peaceful places, if it weren’t for an active volcano bubbling deep below.
+Strictly speaking, Nisyros consists of just one volcano.
 Like the islands of Milos and Santorini, Nisyros is part of the volcanic arc of Greece.

 “The island of Nisyros, which has just under 1,000 inhabitants, exudes a very special charm.
-Many holidaymakers fall in love with the small island right away.”
+Many vacationers fall in love with the small island right away.”

-At the foot of the volcano lies the picturesque harbour town of Mandraki.
-With its narrow streets, whitewashed houses and colourful shutters, it offers countless photo opportunities.
-At the top of the volcano you will find the dreamy villages of Emporios and Nikia, where time seems to have stood still.
+At the foot of the volcano lies the picturesque harbor town of Mandraki.
+With its narrow streets, whitewashed houses, and colorful shutters, it offers countless photo opportunities.
+At the top of the volcano, you’ll find the dreamy villages of Emporios and Nikia, where time seems to have stood still.

-In the summer, Nisyros is used as a neighboring island of Kos daily by ferry and numerous day trippers want to visit the volcanic crater of the island.
-If you stay on Nisyros for more than a day, you will be enchanted and want to return again and again.
+In the summer, Nisyros is accessible daily by ferry from the neighboring island of Kos, and many day-trippers come to visit the island’s volcanic crater.
+If you stay on Nisyros for more than a day, you’ll be enchanted and want to return again and again.

-We’ve visited the island more than ten times now and we’ll tell you our best tips for your excursion to Nisyros:
+We’ve visited the island more than ten times now, and we’ll share our best tips for your trip to Nisyros:

 - #1 Mandraki: Capital of Nisyros